 William Heath Davis died penniless in 1909 at the age of 87 while living with his daughter in Hayward, California.
 Even to the end, he stoutly claimed that he was the true founder of New San Diego, not Horton.
 Unfortunately, circumstances did not permit him to receive full credit for his efforts.

-However, to this day, a street in downtown San Francisco still bears his name, and the oldest house in New San Diego (now known as the Gaslamp Quarter), the William Heath Davis House Museum, still stands as testament to his efforts.
+However, to this day, a street in downtown San Francisco still bears his name, and the oldest house in New San Diego (now known as the Gaslamp Quarter), the Davis-Horton House, still stands as testament to his efforts.